 - If you’re using meat: remove the meat from the slow cooker, shred and stir back into the soup.

-- Turn on the IP and select sauté.
+- Turn on the pressure cooker and select sauté.
 Once hot, add oil, carrots, celery, and onion.
 Cook 5-7 minutes until soft.
 Add garlic & cook an additional minute.

 - Pour in water/broth and deglaze the bottom of the pressure cooker by scraping all the bits off with a wooden spoon.

-- Rinse split peas and add to the pressure cooker along with the thyme, salt, and pepper.
-Stir to mix well.
-Nestle in the smoked turkey.
+- Stir in the thyme, salt, and pepper.
+Nestle in the smoked meat.
 Add bay leaf on top.

 - Close lid and seal valve.
 Set high pressure for 15 minutes.
-When done, natural release the pressure for 10 minutes then quick release the remaining pressure.
+When cooking time is complete, let the pressure release naturally for 10 minutes then quick release any remaining pressure.

 - Remove bay leaf & stir.